younes-bd/ConductSecurityAudit/README.md

 Then, move on to the next step.

 <p align="center">
-conduct the audit: controls assessment <br/>
+conduct the audit: controls assessment & Compliance checklist <br/>

 Here are the completed exemplars along with an explanation of how the exemplars fulfill the expectations for the activity.
 Links to exemplars: